LogicZY/MCtandem/README.md

 Comment the location of some optimization strategies added to the code.
 Please wait for us to issue the updates.
 You will be getting them in at most 14 days.

-MCtandem
+# 2018.7.6 updated.
+#MCtandem

-An MIC cluster-enabled spectrum dot product algorithm for large-scale peptide identification
+#An MIC cluster-enabled spectrum dot product algorithm for large-scale peptide identification

 MCtandem is a parallel peptide database search sequencing tool based on Many Integrated Core (MIC) cluster.
 It significantly increases the efficiency of large-scale database search sequencing and thus is significant in deriving peptide sequences from mass spectrometry data.